Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

   This model is especially convenient for systems managing money or monetary transactions.
   It allows us to easily trace the system’s decisions and the flow of funds between accounts.

-- #### Advanced optimistic concurrency management
+- ### Advanced Optimistic Concurrency Management

   The classic optimistic concurrency model raises an exception,
   When the read data becomes stale (overwritten by another process) while it is being written.

   When using event sourcing,
   We can gain deeper insight into exactly what has happened between reading the existing events and writing the new ones.

   You can query the exact events that were concurrently appended to the event store,
-  And make a business domain–driven decision,
+  And make a business domain–driven decision.

   As to whether the new events collide with the attempted operation,
   Or the additional events are irrelevant and it’s safe to proceed.

-### Disadvantages
+## What Are The Disadvantages of Event-Sourced Domain Model Pattern?

 So far it may seem that the event-sourced domain model is the ultimate pattern for implementing business logic,
 And thus should be used as often as possible.

 Of course,
 That would contradict the principle of letting the business domain’s needs drive the design decisions.

 So, let’s discuss some of the challenges presented by the pattern:

-- #### Learning curve
+- ### Learning Curve

   The obvious disadvantage of the pattern is its sharp difference from the traditional techniques of managing data.
   Successful implementation of the pattern demands training of the team and time to get used to the new way of thinking.